ZaccWu/ZaccWu.github.io/_posts/2018-01-29-Leetcode 94 Binary Tree Inorder Traversal.md

     int top = -1;
     int i = 0;

-    recur(root, &count);    # We need this recur function to count how many nodes we have in the tree. int* out = (int *)malloc(sizeof(int)*(count));
+    recur(root, &count);    /* We need this recur function to count how many nodes we have in the tree.*/ int* out = (int *)malloc(sizeof(int)*(count));
     int** stack = (int *)malloc(sizeof(int*)*(count));